gfarrell/gtf.io/content/musings/deus-ex-techna/index.md

 Unfortunately, humans do not like to change their behaviour, especially if that behavioural change induces any form of present pain.
-Even when we know, full well, how we need to change our behaviour, we still avoid it.
+Even when we know exactly how we need to change our behaviour, we still avoid it.
 Past societies might be forgiven their ignorance, but many of our modern societies have understood the crises on the horizon but have made no real attempt to avert them, or, if we have, the cost of such evasive action has been extremely high because we have left it so late.

 Our dislike of inducing present-pain through behavioural change, which